Job Details for 1554 - Buyer III

 • Planning, scheduling and supervising the work of others

-• Negotiating techniques
+• Negotiating and influencing others

 • Administrative aspects of purchasing